 The volume of web accessibility lawsuits and settlement agreements exposes common themes that provide invaluable insight for online businesses to address website access ability and minimize legal risk.

-Publish an Accessibility Statement, reviewed by an attorney, on the site and work to develop a training program, procedures, and policies that improve usability.
-Audit site accessibility on a regular basis.
+Publish an Accessibility Statement on the site, reviewed by an attorney, and work to develop a training program, procedures, and policies that improve usability.
+Audit site accessibility regularly.

 Operationalize access with your company culture, and prioritize a top-down, multi-department approach throughout the company to build access.
 The goal is to improve usability for those who are disabled.
 A holistic digital accessibility approach that brings decision-makers and stakeholders together is the best means of operationalizing access.
 It is a long-term commitment.